wenhangao21/ICLR25-CROP/README.md

 # [ICLR 2025] Discretization-invariance?
 On the Discretization Mismatch Errors in Neural Operators

 This repository contains the code implementation for the paper titled "Discretization-invariance?
-On the Discretization Mismatch Errors in Neural Operators". **W.Gao**, R.Xu, Y.Deng, Y.Liu.
+On the Discretization Mismatch Errors in Neural Operators"

+**W.Gao**, R.Xu, Y.Deng, Y.Liu

 The Thirteenth International Conference on Learning Representations (ICLR), 2025

 Full paper on [OpenReview](https://openreview.net/forum?id=J9FgrqOOni).